LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/Testing/advanced-model-testing.md

 2. Click **Model Tester** in the upper-left corner.
 3. Click the **Test Set** tab.
 4. Refine the test set as follows:
-    * First, if you added a number of phrases using the Quick Add icons, make small changes to the phrases as appropriate.
-The test set shouldn’t contain exact matches to the intents, as this will always yield a passing score.
-The goal is to test variations and alternatives to determine how well the defined intents are performing when evaluated against them.
+    * If you added a number of phrases using the Quick Add icons, make small changes to the phrases as appropriate.
+The test set shouldn’t contain exact matches to the intents.
+This will always yield a passing score, so it isn't a valid test.
+In fact, if the phrase is an exact match, the match is found in pre-processing, and NLU processing is never used.

+        Enter test phrases that are variations of the intents.
+The goal is to determine how well the intents are performing when these variations are evaluated against the intents using NLU.

-    * Second, for each phrase, select the intent that should be matched to the phrase.
+    * For each phrase, select the expected intent that should be matched to the phrase.
+    * Ensure that all phrases are unique within the test set.

     SCREEN

 #### Evaluating the intent coverage